ibm-cloud-docs/framework-financial-services-controls/controls-output/pl/pl-4.md

 ### PL-4 (d)

-Require individuals who have acknowledged a previous version of the rules of behavior to read and re-acknowledge _[Selection (one or more): _[IBM Assignment: at least annually and when the rules are revised or changed]_; when the rules are revised or updated]_.
+Require individuals who have acknowledged a previous version of the rules of behavior to read and re-acknowledge _[IBM Assignment: at least annually and when the rules are revised or changed]_.